 You’re not as valuable as you think you are.
 Read that correctly.
 To be fair though, no one is.
-Evolution optimized us for propagation of species, not for self-assessment.
+Evolution optimized us for the propagation of species, not for self-assessment.
 Not even the most critical assessment, that of our value to individuals and the group.
 To ensure we participate in as many gene transfer opportunities as possible.
-Evolutionary mechanisms in the brain actively keep us oblivious to our actual value, make us conflate our value.
+Evolutionary mechanisms in the brain actively keep us oblivious to and conflate our actual value.
 So what?
-If evolution, with billions of years accumulated wisdom, built lying to ourselves about our value into the deepest circuits of the brain.
+If evolution, with billions of years of accumulated wisdom, built lying to ourselves about our value into the deepest circuits of the brain.
 Why does it matter?
 Competition.

 The world we live in is increasingly competitive.
 No longer are we competing locally among a peer group within our community.
 Globalization requires we now compete internationally, against a vastly larger community of skilled and capable individuals.
-Doesn’t matter if it’s for gene propagation events, mates, employment opportunities, investment dollars, brand and product recognition, key contracts, key hires or the millions more things for which humans compete.
+Doesn’t matter if it’s for gene propagation events, mates, employment opportunities, investment dollars, brand and product recognition, key contracts, key hires, or the millions of more things for which humans compete.
 With a marketplace ever more global and ever more connected.
-Requirement to be competitive is increasing dramatically.
+The requirement to be competitive is increasing dramatically.

 Competition is also no longer limited to between humans.
 While not yet competing against machines and machine intelligence directly.
 At least not outside narrowly defined domains.
 We’re most certainly competing against humans greatly enhanced by augmented intelligence.
 Individuals with skills and capacities improved by understanding and integrating with machines and machine intelligence.
-While globalization is increasing volume of competition.
-Developments in augmented intelligence are making competition ever faster paced and capable.
+While globalization is increasing the volume of competition.
+Developments in augmented intelligence are making competition ever faster-paced and more capable.

 1- Improve your language skills: In today’s ever more connected world of diverse populations, secondary language skills allow for greater market and opportunity access.
 As well as for stronger team building and leadership.